DataScienceLabFHSWF/CharismaAI/README.md

 This repository holds the code for the conference talk on charisma signaling in crises situations by Krügl et al. presented at the EAWOP 2023 in Katowice, Poland <br />
 The provided notebooks finetune multiple BERT models that predicts charismatic leadership tractics in text.<br />

+If you would like to contribute to this project please refer to the [contributing page](contributing/general-info.md).

 ## Abstract
 ### Real Leaders Emerge from Crises:
 ### A Study on Female and Male Governors’ Charisma in Times of the COVID-19 Crises.